 EMS Day

-From 2017 – 2020, WORH, along with a coalition of EMS and Fire Associations, organized a yearly EMS Advocacy Day at the Capitol.
+Before the pandemic, WORH, along with a coalition of EMS and Fire Associations, organized a yearly EMS Advocacy Day at the Capitol.
 Personnel from EMS departments across the state came together in Madison to speak with legislative staff.